williamjameshandley/vimteractive/README.md

 This plugin is designed to extend a subset of the functionality of vim-ipython to other interpreters (including ipython).
 It is based around the unix philosophy of ["do one thing and do it well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).
 It aims to provide a robust and simple link from between text files and interactive interpreters.
 Vimteractive will never aim to do things like autocompletion, leaving that to other, more developed tools such as [YouCompleteMe](https://github.com/Valloric/YouCompleteMe).

-At the moment, vimteractive supports the following interpreters:

-- python
+The activating commands are
-- ipython
+- ipython (:Iipython)
+- python  (:Ipython)
-- maple
+- maple   (:Imaple)
-- bash
+- bash    (:Ibash)

+Commands may be sent from a text file to the chosen terminal using `CTRL-S`.

 ## Installation
 - Installation should be relatively painless via the usual routes such as [Vundle](https://github.com/VundleVim/Vundle.vim) or [Pathogen](https://github.com/tpope/vim-pathogen)